·Select National Institutes of Health (NIH) grant awards

 The RCR training requirements pertain to the following groups:

-NSF - All undergraduate/ graduate students and postdoctoral fellows receiving support from any type of NSF grant.
+The National Science Foundation (NSF) - All undergraduate/ graduate students and postdoctoral fellows receiving support from any type of NSF grant.

-Though RCR training is only required for the aforementioned groups, it is strongly recommended that any individual engaged in research at NKU complete the CITI training modules as well.
+Although RCR training is only required for the aforementioned groups, it is strongly recommended that any individual engaged in research at NKU complete the CITI training modules as well.

 NKU has identified two phases of RCR training.

 Phase 1 - NKU has contracted with a third party, Collaborative Institutional Training Initiative (CITI) to provide online training for RCR.
-The RCR program through CITI is divided into 9 categories and is managed through the NKU Office of Research, Grants and Contracts.
+The RCR program through CITI is divided into nine categories and is managed through the NKU Office of Research, Grants and Contracts.

 At a minimum, NKU requires all students and trainees listed above to complete RCR CITI training.
-NKU requires each training module must be passed with a minimum score of 80%.
+NKU requires that each training module must be passed with a minimum score of 80%.

-Phase 2 - Involves ongoing training including but not limited to, face-to-face instruction, reading assignments, etc. identified and tracked by each Principal Investigator.
+Phase 2 - Involves ongoing training including but not limited to, face-to-face instruction, reading assignments, etc., identified and tracked by each Principal Investigator.